Icinga/icinga-doc/markdown/en/configmain.md

 reported in a long time.
 Since no results have come back in for the service, it is not rescheduled in the event queue.
 This can cause service checks to stop being executed.
-Normally it is very rare for this to happen - it might happen if an external user or process killed off the process that was being used to execute a service check.
+Normally it is very rare for this the process that was being used to execute a service check.
 If this option is enabled and Icinga finds that results for a particular service check have not come back, it will log an error message and reschedule